 And sure, implementing something new, like computerized maintenance management software (CMMS), takes people out of their comfort zones.
 But it doesn’t mean they have to stay out of those zones--they simply redefine what is comfortable.

-Start setting the resisting team members’ minds at ease by addressing resistance in a calm, factual manner.
+Start setting team members’ minds at ease by addressing resistance in a calm, factual manner.
 Those grumbles may not be quite as loud.
 You may even see a couple of half-grins.

-Here is some common resistance associated with implementing a new CMMS:
+Here is some common resistance associated with CMMS implementation:

 We’re Busy Enough…You Want Us to Do More?